Oklahoma Sooners baseball: Skip Johnson era (2018–present)

 On June 19, 2017, Skip Johnson was announced as the new head coach of the Sooners.
 In the 2022 season, Johnson coached the Sooners to the Big 12 Tournament championship defeating Texas, and to the College World Series defeating Virginia Tech in the Blacksburg Super Regional.
 The Sooners reached the final of the College World Series, in which they lost against the Ole Miss Rebels.
+During the 2026 season, Oklahoma finished 11th in the SEC and was selected to play in the Atlanta Regional hosted by the Georgia Tech.
+Oklahoma defeated Georgia Tech and advanced to the Lawrence Super Regional against former Big 12 foe Kansas.
+The Sooners went on to sweep the Jayhawks and advance to the 2026 College World Series in Omaha.
+In the 2026 College World Series, the Sooners beat Alabama and Georgia to advance to the finals against the North Carolina Tar Heels.
+Oklahoma won the finals against the Tar Heels in 3 games to capture the 2026 College World Series title, the first for Oklahoma since 1994.

-L. Dale Mitchell Baseball Park
+Kimrey Family Stadium

-L. Dale Mitchell Baseball Park is a baseball stadium in Norman, Oklahoma.
+Kimrey Family Stadium is a baseball stadium in Norman, Oklahoma.
 It is the home field for the University of Oklahoma Sooners college baseball team.
 It is named after the former OU player Dale Mitchell who holds OU's career and single-season batting records.
 The park was originally constructed at a cost of $1.27 million and was dedicated in 1982.
-After two renovations, the current capacity is 2,700 people.

 Conference affiliations

-4he Missouri Valley Intercollegiate Athletic Association was not officially renamed until 1964.
-In 1964 it became the Big Eight, but was nicknamed the Big Six and Big Seven prior to its official renaming.
+The Missouri Valley Intercollegiate Athletic Association was not officially renamed until 1964.
+In 1964, it officially became the Big Eight Conference, but it was nicknamed the "Big Six" and "Big Seven" prior to its official renaming.